shanemckenney/IT-Certification-Tracker/README.md

 This project was developed during my time as an instructor and mentor in the **Cyber Warrior Program (CWP)** at [MyComputerCareer](https://www.mycomputercareer.edu) — a career-focused technical training institution that equips students with both the certifications *and the real-world skills* needed to succeed in IT and cybersecurity roles.

-The CWP is not a typical bootcamp.
-It’s a structured, immersive training experience built to prepare students for real-world challenges, not just exams.
-Students pursue certifications such as **CompTIA A+, Network+, Security+, and CySA+** while developing the practical knowledge needed to apply those skills in live environments.

 ---

 ## About This Project